Roles and permissions

 Roles can be of the following types.
 You can assign an appropriate role type to provide permissions for accessing and using the integrated products and common services.

-- Role: Can be configured to provide permissions to individual users or groups.
+- Role: Can be configured to provide permissions to individual users or user groups.

-- Composite role: Can be configured to provide multiple roles to individual users or groups.
+- Composite role: Can be configured to provide multiple roles to individual users or user groups.

 Composite roles contain other roles.
 You cannot assign permissions to composite roles directly.
 Composite roles inherit the permissions of the associated roles.